 If a child's needs change significantly before the annual review time, an emergency review can take place.

-Throughout the year, pupils are set Individual Education Plan IEP targets linked to their EHCP outcomes.
+Throughout the year, pupils have an Individual Update Report where staff monitor and record progress against their EHCP outcomes.
 These are reviewed periodically, between the child and their class teacher.

 4. Roles and responsibilities